-In December 2018, the Company entered into an evaluation, option and license agreement, or the Novartis Option Agreement, with Novartis International Pharmaceutical Limited, or Novartis, pursuant to which Novartis agreed to conduct certain studies to evaluate AL102 in combination with its B-cell maturation antigen, or BCMA, therapies in multiple myeloma, and the Company agreed to supply AL102 for such studies.
-All supply and development costs associated with such evaluation studies are fully borne by Novartis.
+In December 2018, the Company entered into an evaluation, option and license agreement, or the Novartis Option Agreement, with Novartis, pursuant to which Novartis agreed to conduct certain studies to evaluate AL102 in combination with its B-cell maturation antigen, or BCMA, therapies in multiple myeloma, and the Company agreed to supply AL102 for such studies.
+All supply and development costs associated with such evaluation studies were fully borne by Novartis.